4.1 Concept of significant harm

 - Any fracture in a non-mobile child.

-- Fractures occur in up to 25 per cent of physically abused children;
+- Fractures occur in a significant proportion of physically abused children; studies

 - 80 per cent of these fractures are in children under 18 months;